Newly Diagnosed Type 2 Diabetes Group Consultations

 What happens if I am late joining?

 Our policy is that everyone must be signed in no later than 5 minutes after the agreed start time.
 This is because it is important that everyone is checked in, consents and signs up to the group understandings at the start.
 It is very disruptive for the group when people join late.
-If you are late, get in touch and we will book you into another group clinic or remote consultation.
+If you are late, get in touch and we will book you into another video group clinic or remote consultation.
 Contact the surgery by calling 01227 284300 to re-book.

 Do let your facilitator know if you are feeling worried about being in a group.
 It is OK to join a group to just listen.
 You will still learn a lot and many people who do this and end up joining in once they feel comfortable.